CraftCanvasMC/Canvas/README.md

 Canvas is currently undergoing a major Rewrite for better maintainability.
 Getting as much help as possible is incredibly important, and this project is open to contributions!

-Only Versions for MC 1.21.7 and onwards will be supported!
+Versions for Minecraft 1.8.x, 1.12.x, 1.16.x, 1.21.x, and onwards will be supported!

-## The current TODOs for the rewrite, are:
+## The current TODOs for CanvasMC are:

 ```
 - fix events(respawn, teleport events, etc)